Olga's Flavor Factory

 Ice Cream Cake With Strawberries

 This ice cream cake with strawberries needs to be on the menu every summer.
-With a combination of vanilla ice cream, cheesecake, strawberries and whipped cream, this means an EPIC summer dessert.
+With a combination of vanilla ice cream, strawberries and whipped cream, this means an EPIC summer dessert.
 The buttery, salty and sweet pretzel crust has the perfect crunch to offset the creamy ice cream.
-I recently made a batch of my favorite homemade strawberry jam, and it’s just a little bit tart and not too sweet.
+I recently made a batch of my favorite homemade strawberry jam, and it's just a little bit tart and not too sweet.

-The swirls of jam and cheesecake in the ice cream are so fun to find in each spoonful.
+The swirls of jam in the ice cream are so fun to find in each spoonful.
 The fresh strawberries and whipped cream are the absolutely ideal bow on top of this incredible dessert.
 I wanted this to be a nod to one of my other favorite refreshing summer desserts, Strawberry Pretzel Jello.

 We tend to get together A LOT with family and friends during the summer.
 The menu is simple, fresh and with lots of seasonal produce, so this cake is the perfect addition.
 I love that it is so easy to put together but ends up being a complete showstopper.